NoriSte/ui-testing-best-practices/sections/generic-best-practices/test-code-with-debugging-in-mind.md

 If an element with a data-tesid cannot be retrieved from the page, the possible problems are

 1. The element is not there.
-2. The element is there, but it has not the attribute.
+2. The element is there, but it does not have the attribute.
 3. The element is there, and it has the attribute but not the expected value.

 All the above problems **cause the developer to re-launch the tests, inspect the elements**, look for the test-related attributes, etc. Instead, if the tests are based on the textual contents, a screenshot is enough to understand if the text searched by the test is not there or if it is wrong.